BrentNoorda/toy-piano/README.md

 Meteor does a great job of briefly saying what they're all about [here](http://meteor.com/) and [here](http://docs.meteor.com/#sevenprinciples), but these are the few bits I think are most interesting and important:

-* **same language and code on both client and server** - since both the client and the server are javascript, your brain doesn't have to switch ways of thinking - even better, often the code you right will run on both the client and the server (especially true of database code, where the client often has it's own version of the DB to act more quickly)
+* **same language and code on both client and server** - since both the client and the server are javascript, your brain doesn't have to switch ways of thinking - even better, often the code you write will run on both the client and the server (especially true of database code, where the client often has it's own version of the DB to act more quickly)
 * **automatic page updates as data changes** - with it's "reactive" model what you see on the screen is based on what's in the database - as the data changes the screen is just auto-magically updated to match the new data (it can be pretty cool)
 * **client-side "Session" object** - separate from the database, this client-side object allows one part of client to auto-magically display themselves based on data changed in another part of the client
-* **rapid developments tools** - the Meteor team works hard to remove all developer friction" installing is quick, deploying to a live web server takes seconds, every source-code change causes automatic browser refreshes, lots of packages are waiting to simpley be "added"
+* **rapid developments tools** - the Meteor team works hard to remove all developer friction: installing is quick, deploying to a live web server takes seconds, every source-code change causes automatic browser refreshes, lots of packages are waiting to simply be "added"

 -------------------------------------------------------------------------